temujin9/mezovy/npcs/unseelie/queen of air and darkness.md

           75kgp   +12 return
           25kgp   Return are mobile

+ 64kgp  Bracers of Armor +8
+ 50kgp  Ring of Protection +5
+ 18kgp  Gloves of Dexterity +6
- 18kgp  Belt of Dexterity +6
+ 18kgp  Belt of Constitution +6
  18kgp  Headband of Alluring Charisma +6
  20kgp  Suzerain Scepter
  25kgp  Ten mithral daggers +1 coated with some advanced drow poison